 Student B, Department of Law

-I belong to a club called the Keio Debate Squad, in which we dedicate ourselves to impromptu English debates.
+I belong to a club called the Keio Debate Squad, in which we dedicate ourselves to English debate.
 In January 2019, the club attended the World Universities Debating Championship (WUDC) in South Africa, the world’s largest university debate competition, becoming champions in the English as a Foreign Language category and taking home the 2019 President’s Award.

 In Japan, people tend to dislike argument and debate.
 There is even a word, herikutsu, used to deride “argument for argument’s sake,” and I feel that this aspect of the culture is hindering Japan’s development.
 As the future leaders of Japan, we must acquire the ability to argue and reason with the world.